-Want to see if our office is a good fit for you?
+Want to see if our offices are a good fit for you?
 We’d love to meet you!
-Call (480) 493-0046 to schedule a free dental consult, including X-rays.
+Call for your free dental consult:

 If you have trouble getting numb, you’re not alone.
 Some people don’t respond well to Novocain, because of anxiety, fear, sensitivity, or simply a reaction to the numbing agent.

 Fortunately, sedation can help!
 Sedation in dentistry can be used as a replacement for Novocain or as an enhancement to it.

 - IV sedation (the deepest form of sedation)

 - Oral sedation (a moderate form of sedation)

 - Laughing gas (a mild form of sedation)

 Your past difficulties with getting numb might have been related to poor technique on the part of the dentist, local anesthetic that wasn’t as powerful as what’s available today, and/or the position of your teeth and nerves.
 One bad dental visit doesn’t mean that you’ll have another, but to be safe, you may want to consider sedation.

 If you have had trouble getting numb or have had a painful dental experience because of it, depending on the type and complexity of the procedure, laughing gas (also known as nitrous oxide) might be enough to help you relax and feel more comfortable.